 Note: anyone under the age of 18 years old must be accompanied by a parent, legal guardian, or responsible adult.

 To sign up, send email to email@example.com.

 Artisan Work Lab

-Organizational members of the Wholeness Community board include Whittier's First Day, Intercommunity Counseling Center, Whittier Area Literacy Council, CAPC Inc., twelve-step groups, alternative healing and education practitioners, and Make Space: Free Store & Artisan Work Lab, of Catalyst Network of Communities and the Whittier Time Bank.
+Organizational members of the Wholeness Community board include Whittier's First Day, Intercommunity Counseling Center, Whittier Area Literacy Council, CAPC Inc., twelve-step groups, alternative healing and education practitioners, and Catalyst Network of Communities.